sagnik-devv/CodeBhumi/README.md

 - **Scroll Reveal**: Elements smoothly fade and slide into view as the user scrolls down the page, powered by the `IntersectionObserver` API.
 - **Glassmorphic Navigation**: A sticky, blurred navigation bar that adapts to screen scroll and transitions beautifully from transparent to frosted glass.

+### ☁️ Serverless Application System
+- **Firebase Integration**: The website transitions away from traditional web forms or custom backends by integrating **Firebase Cloud Firestore** directly into the frontend.
+Applicant data is securely saved.
+- **Native Application Flow**: Custom styled `/apply.html` and `/success.html` interfaces providing a premium user experience from form submission to confirmation.

 ### 📱 Fully Responsive
 - The layout relies on CSS Grid and Flexbox, ensuring perfect rendering on diverse device sizes.
 - Includes a custom mobile hamburger menu that cleanly toggles navigation links.

 ## 🛠️ Technology Stack

-This project is built using core web technologies to ensure maximum performance without the overhead of heavy frameworks:
+This project is built using core web technologies to ensure maximum performance while using Serverless platforms for database interactions:

 - **HTML5**: Semantic markup for clear page structure.
 - **CSS3**: